bzminer/bzminer/README.md

   "mining_columns": "",
   // Collect CPU telemetry (per-core clocks, temperatures, usage, CCD sensors).
 Set false on a GPU rig that does not want them, or where the reads need a privileged driver - GPU metrics are unaffected.
 CLI: --cpu-metrics 0
   "cpu_metrics": true,
+  // Reserve a private slice of the last-level cache for each CPU mining thread (Linux, root, and a CPU with cache allocation - AMD Zen 2 and newer, or Intel with RDT).
+RandomX's 2 MiB scratchpads add up to exactly the L3 on a typical rig, so left alone they evict one another; fencing them off measured +4.7% on a Threadripper PRO 9955WX.
+Machine-wide while mining and restored on exit.
+CLI: --cache-qos 0
+  "cache_qos": true,
   // Read the motherboard's sensor chip directly for fan speeds when no kernel driver publishes them (Linux, x86, and only as root).
 Many boards - mini-PCs especially - carry an ITE or Nuvoton chip that Linux has no driver for, and then nothing reports a CPU fan at all.
 Reads only, and never runs where hwmon already has fans.
 Set false to leave that chip alone.
 CLI: --superio-fans 0
   "superio_fans": true,
   // Console width in characters.
 0 = use the terminal's own width and follow a resize, which is the default and is what you want.
 Set it to pin the width - for a terminal that misreports, or output being captured with no tty to ask.
 Pinning it LARGER than the real window makes every row wrap and the dashboard scroll, so measure before setting it.
 CLI: --tui-width